ArchimedesCAD/LibreDWGConverter/README.md

 This project is a standalone converter between the proprietary DWG format and free CAD formats

+To clone this project, use "git clone --recursive" to also get libredwg

 Copyright 2013 Eduardo Menezes de Morais <eduardo.morais@usp.br>

     This program is free software: you can redistribute it and/or modify it